|Unpaid rent, utilities, and late fees

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in Arizona?
+What is Considered Normal Wear and Tear in Arizona?

 - Gently worn carpets